snehapullela/Diabetes-dataset/README.md

 # Supervised and Semi-supervised Learning on clinical diabetes dataset
+The jupytr notebook present in the repository gives gives an insight on the clinical diabetes using several supervised and semi-supervised learning algorithms.
+The notebook also shows an implementation of self-training algorithm from scratch.
 Steps to run the jupytr notebook:
 1. Install Anaconda and open jupytr notebook
 2. Download all the necessary packages using pip